-Lessons 9-10: Conclusion and Student Project Gallery Tour OVERVIEW These lessons will allow students to share projects with other students and draw conclusions related to the unit's essential and guiding questions.
-OBJECTIVES Students will complete work on a culminating project that demonstrates their mastery of the essential and guiding questions of the unit.
-GUIDING QUESTIONS What were the experiences of Japanese Americans during World War II?
-What was it like to live in Arkansas during World War II?
-How did Arkansans react to Japanese American incarceration at Rohwer and Jerome?
-How does Arkansas remember its World War II past?
-FRAMEWORKS TCC 1.2, 1.4 PPE 1.2, 1.3, 1.4, 1.6, 1.7, 1.8 PAG 1.1, 1.3, 1.4, 1.5, 1.8, 1.9 SSPS 1.1, 2.1 MATERIALS Space to exhibit student projects and paper for "gallery tour" comments "Four Freedoms" chart (1 copy per student) Documentary video Time of Fear and television/VCR OPENING Ask the class the essential question for the unit: "How did World War II impact Arkansas?"
+Lessons 9-10: Conclusion and Student Project Gallery Tour

+OVERVIEW

+These lessons will allow students to share projects with other students and draw conclusions related to the unit's essential and guiding questions.

+OBJECTIVES

+Students will complete work on a culminating project that demonstrates their mastery of the essential and guiding questions of the unit.

+GUIDING QUESTIONS

+What happened to Japanese Americans during World War II?
+How did the geography of the Delta differ from that of the West Coast?
+How did Japanese Americans impact the landscape at Rohwer and Jerome?

+FRAMEWORKS

+TCC 1.2, 1.4 PPE 1.2, 1.3, 1.4, 1.6, 1.7, 1.8 PAG 1.1, 1.3, 1.4, 1.5, 1.8, 1.9 SSPS 1.1, 2.1

+MATERIALS

+Space to exhibit student projects and paper for "gallery tour" comments "Four Freedoms" chart (1 copy per student) Documentary video Time of Fear and television/VCR

+OPENING

+Ask the class the essential questions for the unit: "How did the geography of the Arkansas Delta shape the Japanese American experience in World War II?"
 Write their answers on chart paper, board or overhead transparency.
 Tell the students that they will now see individuals' projects, which illustrate different answers to the essential question.

+ACTIVITIES

-ACTIVITIES Day 9: Students have time in class to finalize work on their projects.
+Day 9: Students have time in class to finalize work on their projects.

 Day 10: Students present projects to their peers or students participate in a "gallery tour".

 Gallery Tour Activity: Move the desks to the outside edges of the classroom.
 On each desk or table, have students place their projects.
 Next to each project, place several sheets of paper labeled "comment form".
 Have students stand in front of their projects, holding only a pen or pencil with which to write.
 Then, have students rotate clockwise to the next project.
 They should spend the next 3-5 minutes silently looking through a classmate's project.
 While looking through the project, they should write at least three comments on the comment form.
-Suggested responses might include, "The thing I liked most about your project was..."; "Something you might do to make your project even better would be...."; "One thing I found interesting was...".
+Suggested responses might include, "The thing I liked most about your project was....";

+"Something you might do to make your project even better would be...."; "One thing I found interesting was...".
 After the allotted time has passed, have students rotate to another project.
 At the end of the period, collect the comment forms.
 Students can receive a participation grade for their comments.
 After you review the comments, return them to students along with their projects.

+CLOSING

-CLOSING Show the conclusion of the documentary video Time of Fear from 52:45-55:00.
-This section discusses the government redress and reparations, culminating in the 1988 Civil Liberties Act Using the "Four Freedoms" graphic organizer, have students list each of the four freedoms and explain how each freedom was guaranteed and/or not guaranteed to Japanese Americans and Arkansans during World War II.
+Show the conclusion of the documentary video Time of Fear from 52:45-55:00.
+This section discusses the government redress and reparations, culminating in the 1988 Civil Liberties Act.

+Using the "Four Freedoms" graphic organizer, have students list each of the four freedoms and explain how each freedom was guaranteed and/or not guaranteed to the Japanese Americans during World War II.
 Students should draw these conclusions upon what they have learned from this unit.
+It should be noted that while the Japanese Americans were allowed freedom of religion in the camps, they were nonetheless incarcerated behind barbed wire.

-"FOUR FREEDOMS" IN ARKANSAS DURING WWII THE FOUR FREEDOMS GIVE EXAMPLES OF HOW THIS FREEDOM WAS GUARANTEED or NOT GUARANTEED FOR JAPANANESE AMERICANS GIVE EXAMPLES of HOW THIS FREEDOM WAS GUARANTEED or NOT GUARANTEED FOR ARKANSANS 1.
-2. 3.
+"FOUR FREEDOMS" FOR JAPANESE AMERICANS DURING WWII

+THE FOUR FREEDOMS GIVE EXAMPLES OF HOW THIS FREEDOM WAS GUARANTEED FOR JAPANANESE AMERICANS GIVE EXAMPLES of HOW THIS FREEDOM WAS NOT GUARANTEED FOR JAPANANESE AMERICANS

+1.

+2.

+3.

 4.